webpy/webpy.github.com/cookbook/userauthpgsql.md

 	</form>

 ## 7th: Some problems or questions ?
-- You can contact me at guillaume(at)process-evolution(dot)fr
+- Mail: you can contact me at guillaume(at)process-evolution(dot)fr
-- Or #webpy on irc.freenode.net (pseudo: Ephedrax)
+- IRC: #webpy on irc.freenode.net (pseudo: Ephedrax)
-- I'm french, and my english is bad...you can edit my work
+- Translations: I'm french, and my english is bad...you can edit my work